Vanguard-oss/behave-asl/docs/reference.md

 Feature: Example feature
   Scenario: Load a state machine from an asl file
-    Given a state machine defined in "my-state-machine.asl" And the resource "Lambda" will be called with any parameters fail with error "States.Timeout" When the state machine executes
+    Given a state machine defined in "my-state-machine.asl" And the resource "Lambda" will be called with any parameters and fail with error "States.Timeout" When the state machine executes
     Then the next state is "FirstState"
 ```